BigPolarBear1/factorization_v3/README.md

 Then there is some additional stuff I want to explore... like really targeted smooth finding.
 I.e if we find a smooth candidate, we explicitliy go looking for factors with negative exponent in our 2d sieving setup.
 The math to do it is all there...
 I just need to figure out if it makes algorithmically sense.

 Depression is getting worse and worse and worse.
 Plus there is a plane flying overhead at regular intervals that doesn't show up on flight radar.
 Pretty sure I have a hardware implant and they are collecting the data.. something like that.
 Whatever.
+Not like I'm going to connect my cache of 0days to this laptop anyway lol.
+I know how you people operate.
+I know and see every move you people make.
+Fucking dumbasses.

 If a visa can be arranged through the Chinese embassy, I am leaving this place.
 I know exactly what people are doing.
 Could have just apologized to my manager and paid him some money, like a year ago, and I would have been perfectly fine selling my work to the west.